Published: 21st February 2022, last edit: 10th March 2025

 Biomedical Engineering B.A.: My everyday study life between Darmstadt and Frankfurt

-Applying for the joint degree programme was simple and easy, just like for any other degree programme at TU Darmstadt.
-However, I study at both universities and have two student IDs.
-With the semester ticket, we can get to our events in Frankfurt without any problems and, of course, we can use the libraries at both locations.
-And if there ever is a problem, we have contacts at both universities who take care of our concerns.
-I am really happy with my joint degree programme, so I decided to do my master's degree in biomedical engineering, too, and will continue studying in Darmstadt and Frankfurt.”
+Applying for the joint degree programme was as simple as applying for any other programme—I just applied through TU Darmstadt.
+However, I study at both universities and even have two student IDs.
+With our semester ticket, we can easily travel to Frankfurt for our classes and also have access to the libraries at both locations.
+And if any issues arise, there are contact persons at both universities who are there to support us.
+I’m so happy with my studies that I plan to continue with a master’s degree in Medical Engineering and keep studying in both Darmstadt and Frankfurt.”

 Maria,